 It is the Administrator’s job to make sure all departments are in compliance with the rules.
 This position meets with all department heads regularly to discuss any actions that might need to be taken to bring the department into compliance.
 In addition to meeting with the department heads, it is good practice to walk the building frequently to see firsthand what is going on.
 Walking the building allows the Administrator to talk with more employees and members about what is going well and what isn’t.

-As the Administrator oversees Nursing, Dietary, Social Services and all areas that fall under these departments, including the administrative assistants, meeting with all departments can be a challenge.
+The Administrator oversees Nursing, Dietary, Social Services and all areas that fall under these departments, including the administrative assistants, meeting with all departments can be a challenge.
 Even though the Administrator is legally responsible for the actions of all departments in the nursing home, FASNY oversees the Human Resources, Maintenance, Building and Grounds, Housekeeping and Laundry departments and all areas that fall under these departments.

-At the Home, the Administrator upholds all of the members’ rights, as the members’ right to choose is very important.
+At the Home, the Administrator upholds all of the members’ rights, as the member’s right to choose is very important.
 Decisions regarding all aspects of their lives, from when they wake or go to bed, to what they eat, to their medical treatment are up to the members themselves.
 The Administrator, however, needs to make sure the members understand the possible consequences, both good and bad, of their decisions.

 Another vital part of the role of the Administrator is to be in the public eye.
-FASNY members from around the state are very generous and often take time out of their week to provide entertainment for the members of the Home all year round.
+FASNY members from around the State are very generous and often take time out of their week to provide entertainment for the members of the Home all year round.
 During the summer, especially, there is a different organization, or two, visiting each weekend and providing a parade, cookout or some other activity.
 The Administrator shows personal appreciation to these groups to thank them for their efforts, as their generosity provides the members with a better quality of life.

 Then there is the relationship between the facility and the ombudsmen.
 The ombudsman is the person who comes to the aid of nursing home residents when the resident, or anyone else, believes he or she is not being treated properly.
 It is the job of the Administrator to work with the ombudsman to understand why issues happen and how best to resolve them.
 While some issues are legitimate ones that need attention and correction, others just require some clarification and occur as a result of miscommunication.
 The Administrator meets with the ombudsman once a month or so and attends resident council to answer questions and offer clarification on issues.

 The most important, overarching responsibility for the Administrator is to work together with everyone at the Home to maintain the members’ best possible mental, physical and psycho-social well being.
 Good ideas come from many different places, and it is important to keep an open mind to all suggestions when working in collaboration with a wide group of people.
-The FASNY Firemen’s Home is open to provide needed care for former volunteer firefighters, and that will always be our ultimate goal.
+The FASNY Firefighter’s Home is open to provide needed care for former volunteer firefighters, and that will always be our ultimate goal.